LuemmelSec/APEX/README.md

 # APEX (previously AzurePwn)- Azure Post Exploitation Framework

 An attempt to ease up post ex tasks once we have access to some sort of credentials to an Azure related account.
+To be honest it is nothing new or spectacular.
+Just my old lazy ass doing some shortcuts so I don't need to remember all the commands I need over and over again.

 ## Architecture
 APEX is built on a modular architecture combining:
 - Microsoft Graph PowerShell Module : For accessing and querying Azure AD resources and dynamic groups.
 - Azure CLI : Utilized for storage account interrogations and key vault management.
 - Az PowerShell Module : Provides additional exploratory capabilities within Azure resources.

+It has pre-buildin queries and attacks which you can use to speed things up and to also not forget to check certain stuff.

 ## Usage
 Just run APEX via IEX or .\APEX.ps1, however you like.